dongliang3571/Linux-Command/README.md

   https://www.ssh.com/ssh/tunneling/example

-  1. local: -L Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.
+  - **local**: `-L` Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.

-  ssh -L sourcePort:forwardToHost:onPort connectToHost means: connect with ssh to connectToHost, and forward all connection attempts to the local sourcePort to port onPort on the machine called forwardToHost, which can be reached from the connectToHost machine.
+  `ssh -L sourcePort:forwardToHost:onPort connectToHost` means: connect with ssh to `connectToHost`, and forward all connection attempts to the local `sourcePort` to port `onPort` on the machine called `forwardToHost`, which can be reached from the `connectToHost` machine.

-  2. remote: -R Specifies that the given port on the remote (server) host is to be forwarded to the given host and port on the local side.
+  - **remote**: `-R` Specifies that the given port on the remote (server) host is to be forwarded to the given host and port on the local side.

-  ssh -R sourcePort:forwardToHost:onPort connectToHost means: connect with ssh to connectToHost, and forward all connection attempts to the remote sourcePort to port onPort on the machine called forwardToHost, which can be reached from your local machine.
+  `ssh -R sourcePort:forwardToHost:onPort connectToHost` means: connect with ssh to `connectToHost`, and forward all connection attempts to the remote `sourcePort` to port `onPort` on the machine called `forwardToHost`, which can be reached from your local machine.

   You can setup configuration in `~/.ssh/config` for ssh